TOPICS

 Brief description and main aims:

-Climate change is the most pressing issue of our time and the greatest existential threat to the world, including Europe, which is the fastest warming continent in the world.
-Climate risks threaten the Union's energy and food security, ecosystems, infrastructure, water resources, financial stability and human health.
-According to the EU, many of these risks have already reached critical levels and could become catastrophic if urgent and decisive action is not taken.
+More frequent and severe extreme weather events are among the most pressing challenges of our time and a global threat.
+Climate risks threaten energy and food security, ecosystems, infrastructure, water resources, financial stability and human health across the EU.
+Many of these risks have already reached critical levels and could become catastrophic if urgent and decisive action is not taken.

 Why FIEC is dealing with this topic: